mdxscript/mdScript/README.md

 # NOTE
 - FREE AUTOSCRIPT XRAY-CORE ONLY
-- MUST HAVE YOUR OWN DOMAIN BEFORE INSTALL THIS SCRIPT
+- SCRIPT SUPPORT NO DOMAIN AND CDN DOMAIN

 # VPN SERVICES AND PORTS
 - VMESS-WS-NONTLS     : 80